• Skip to primary navigation

 1. Preheat oven to 375˚F.

 2. Slice each squash in half lengthwise and use a spoon to scrape out the seeds.
-Brush each half with olive oil (about 2 tbsp total between all 6 halves) and sprinkle with salt and pepper.
+Brush each half with olive oil (about 2 tablespoon total between all 6 halves) and sprinkle with salt and pepper.
 Set face down on a baking sheet and roast for 30 minutes, until fork tender.

 3. Meanwhile, cook rice according to package directions.

-4. Add 1 tbsp of olive oil to a large sauté pan over medium heat.
+4. Add 1 tablespoon of olive oil to a large sauté pan over medium heat.
 Sauté shallots for 4-5 minutes, then add garlic and celery and cook for an additional few minutes.
 Add mushrooms and spinach.

 5. Once mushrooms are cooked down, add cooked rice, apples, cranberries, pumpkin seeds, sage, thyme, vinegar, salt, and pepper.
 Stir well and cook for 4-5 minutes, until apples and cranberries soften.
 Taste and adjust seasoning as desired.